 🌴 Read Next: The 14 Best Hotels in St Pete Beach + Expert Tips

 Another of our favorite free things to do in St Pete Beach is to spend time in the parks.
 St Pete Beach has multiple locations within just a mile or two!
 Two of our favorite parks are Colonel Michael J. Horan Park and Lazarillo Park.

 Colonel Michael J. Horan Park

-Located near Corey Avenue shopping district is Colonel Michael J. Horan Park.
-There is a waterfront playground, covered picnic area, barbecue grill, and restrooms with FREE parking.
+Colonel Michael J. Horan Park is located near the Corey Avenue shopping district.
+There is a waterfront playground, covered picnic area, barbecue grill, and restrooms with free parking.